 In March, baseball Spring Training came to a sudden screeching halt and the Houston Astros sign stealing scandal seemed like nothing more than an insignificant drop in a bucket when seemingly out of no where the entire world was flipped upside down on it’s head and gripped in the clutches of the Covid-19 pandemic and now death stared at everyone in the face.
 It seemed like fear had by far been the most infectious virus that had spread and contaminated the hearts of many.

 The world entered a quarantine with many people wearing masks and practicing physical distancing as a way to protect themselves and others against this invisible threat.
 This affected the economy.
 Many businesses struggled and others had to shutdown completely.
-The first zero in the year 2020 in the form of the coronavirus spiked ball is meant to symbolize the pandemic.
+The first zero in the year 2020 in the form of the coronavirus spiked ball is meant to symbolize the pandemic which seemed to come straight from the blazing fires of hell and landed on this planet to cause death and destruction.

 In May, George Floyd, an African-American man died while in police custody sparking outrage, protests and riots around the world against police brutality, especially toward black people.
 It reignited the Black Lives Matter (BLM) movement protesting against incidents of racially motivated violence against black people.